 After seven months of planning, a community-driven tsunami awareness plan was developed which included the innovative ‘blue line’ concept.

-Wellington City Council painted blue lines across the streets in Island Bay at the maximum possible run-up heights.
+Wellington City Council has painted blue lines across the streets in Wellington around the coast at the maximum possible run-up heights.
 These lines are based on modelling by GNS Science and Greater Wellington Regional Council.

 The initial blue line project won the Global and Oceania awards for Public Awareness by the International Association for Emergency Managers in 2012.

-WREMO is working with other coastal communities to raise tsunami awareness and, if the community is supportive, draw blue lines.
+WREMO is working with other coastal communities to raise tsunami awareness and draw blue lines.
 If you are interested in participating, contact WREMO.

 Warnings for long-distance tsunamis come from WREMO.
 For information about what to do in the event of a tsunami, visit: WREMO

 Tsunami evacuation zones